 The subconscious mind does not switch off during sleep.
 It shifts into a different mode of processing.

-"Sleep is the price we pay for plasticity." — Matthew Walker
+"Sleep is the price we pay for learning." - Matthew Walker

 This is where the real cognitive restructuring of your mind happens.